alephium/docs/docs/ralph/getting-started.md

 // `TxScript` fields are more like function parameters, and these
 // fields need to be specified every time the script is executed.
 TxScript Main(fooId: ByteVec) {
-  // The body of `TxScript` consist of statements bar()
+  // The body of `TxScript` consists of statements bar()
   Foo(fooId).foo(0)